mamsbellachhab/build-your-own-rag-oci/docs/07-exposing-the-agent.md

 - No actual gateway or backend was deployed here, this repository stays focused on the RAG pipeline itself (Chapters 1 to 6)
 - Authentication strategy, hosting choice, and scaling are deployment-specific decisions outside the scope of a from-scratch RAG tutorial

-## Status

-Conceptual, not implemented in this repository